h2org/h2-core/README.md

 # H2

 Supporting light weight extensions for heavy task lifting.
-Enabling extensions that can do provide you with small digital luxuries!
+Enabling extensions that can provide you with small digital luxuries!

 ## Installation